Hong Kong airport suspends check-ins after protesters flood building

 Breaking News Emails

-Hong Kong International Airport on Monday suspended check-ins for all flights as protesters again descended on the international hub.
+Hong Kong International Airport on Monday suspended check-ins for all flights as protesters again descended on the global hub.

-The disruption came as international rights group Amnesty International said police in the former British colony had used excessive force to try and quell the weeks-long protests.
+The disruption came as international rights group Amnesty International said police in the former British colony had used excessive force to try and quell the weekslong protests.
+In Beijing, Chinese officials ratcheted up the rhetoric, saying that Hong Kong had reached a "critical juncture."

+The protesters have been demanding the resignation of the territory's leader, Carrie Lam, democratic elections for her successor, the release of those arrested in earlier protests and an investigation into police use of force.

-Thousands of activists crowded into the arrivals hall at one of the world's busiest airports, shouting, "No rioters, only tyranny!"
+Thousands of activists crowded into the arrivals hall, shouting, "No rioters, only tyranny!"

 Airport officials told NBC News in an emailed statement that their operations “have been seriously disrupted” as a result of the protest.

-Other than departing flights that had finished the check-in process and those arriving that were already heading to Hong Kong, all other flights have been cancelled for the rest of today, the airport said.
+Passenger flight operations have been fully suspended since around 3:30 p.m. local time (3:30 a.m.
+ET).

+The airport said it was working with airlines on rescheduling Tuesday morning flights, with flights expected to be affected.

-Hong Kong's airport, the eighth-busiest in the world, handled nearly 75 million passengers last year.
+Hong Kong's airport, the eighth busiest in the world, handled almost 75 million passengers last year.

 This follows a weekend of violence as Hong Kong authorities toughened their approach and employed heavy-handed tactics against protesters as rallies at the airport and on the streets continued into their 10th week with no sign of either side backing down.

-As demonstrators threw up barricades across the city on Saturday and Sunday, police shot volleys of tear gas into crowded underground train stations for the first time and fired bean-bag rounds at close range.
+Police responded with volleys of tear gas shot into crowded underground train stations for the first time and fired bean-bag rounds at close range.
 Scores of protesters were arrested, sometimes after being beaten with batons and bloodied by police.

-“Clashes between protesters and police over the weekend escalated to another level especially on the police side,” said Man-Kei Tam, director of Amnesty International Hong Kong, told The Guardian.

-On Monday, Hong Kong police showed off water canons and demonstrated specially equipped armored cars.
+Police have also reported injuries, including eye irritation from laser pointers, burns from Molotov cocktails, and bruises and cuts.

+On Monday, Chinese officials accused "radical" demonstrators of repeatedly attacking officers with "supremely dangerous tools."

-Chan Kin Kwok, Hong Kong Police Senior Superintendent and Deputy Commander of Police Tactical Unit reassured that the water cannons will only be used in case of a large-scale public unrest.
+Chan Kin Kwok, Hong Kong police senior superintendent and the deputy commander of the Police Tactical Unit, said the water cannons will only be used in the case of a large-scale public unrest.

 "We absolutely have clear guidelines for their use," he said.